rgeoghegan/markdown-live/README.md

-      -h, --help            show this help message and exit -p PORT, --port PORT  Serve on this port instead of the default (port 8000) -v, --version         Just print out the version number
+      -h, --help            show this help message and exit -p PORT, --port PORT  Serve on this port instead of the default (port 8000) -v, --version         Just print out the version number LOCATION              either a markdown file to just render that file, or a directory to server files from that directory

 Pypi
 ----